 Never again is happening again

-Reliable sources indicate that up to 1.8 million Uyghurs and other ethnic minorities (Kazakh and Kyrghiz) are being held in "re-education camps" in the Xinjiang Uyghur Autonomous Region (XUAR).
+Reliable sources indicate that up to 1.8 million Uyghurs and other ethnic minorities (Kazakh and Kyrghiz) have been held in "re-education camps" in the Xinjiang Uyghur Autonomous Region (XUAR).
 The entire province is under a high-tech form of martial law with a dense network of facial recognition cameras and police check-points.
 This unique combination of concentration camps plus high tech surveillance has created an Orwellian nightmare unprecedented in human history.

 Eye-witness accounts indicate that brain-washing techniques, psychiatric drugs, torture, sexual abuse, malnutrition, and unsanitary conditions are rampant in the camps.
 A severe religious persecution is also underway, targeting both the large Muslim population as well as Christians and other smaller groups.
 In addition, extreme cultural repression is taking place province-wide including a ban on minority languages, ethnic dress, customs, and even decor.

-Recently (March, 2021), the first comprehensive legal analysis was completed to addresses the question of whether the crisis officially qualifies as "genocide" under the 1948 Genocide Convention.
+In March, 2021 the first comprehensive legal analysis was completed to addresses the question of whether the crisis officially qualifies as "genocide" under the 1948 Genocide Convention.
 Their jarring conclusion: Five out of the five conditions set forth in the Convention have been met — a Uyghur genocide is clearly taking place.

 Why is it happening?

 The XUAR (in NW China), has a long history of racial and political tension.
-However, in the last four years the Chinese government has abruptly changed course - from a policy of relative tolerance to one of extreme repression.
+However, in early 2017, the Chinese government has abruptly changed course - from a policy of relative tolerance to one of extreme repression.
 While the new policy is being carried out under a pretext of "anti-extremism," the severity is completely out of proportion to any credible threat to national security.
 Thousands of families have been split apart as fathers and mothers have been incarcerated leaving children behind in government-run orphanages (many of which are just scaled down versions of the re-education camps).
 These families (all citizens of China) are not suffering because they broke the law.
 They are suffering because of their ethnic background.

 Why is Silk Road Peace Project needed?